williamchenghu/fullstack-hy2020/part2/countries/README.md

 ## Step 2

 Improve the application so that when the names of multiple countries are shown on the page there is a button next to the name of the country, which when pressed shows the view for that country

+## Step 3

+Add to the view showing the data of a single country, the weather report for the capital of that country.
+There are dozens of providers for weather data.
+I used https://weatherstack.com/.

+**NB:** You need an api-key to use almost every weather service.
+Do not save the api-key to source control!
+Nor hardcode the api-key to your source code.
+Instead use an environment variable to save the key.